 Carb Cleaner Vs Brake Cleaner – Can You Substitute Them?

-Carb cleaner and brake cleaner basically do the same job of cleaning off grease and grime so does it really matter when you use these two and where?
+Carb cleaner and brake cleaner do the same job of cleaning off grease and grime so does it matter when you use these two and where?

 If you carry out a survey of car owners or auto mechanics on these two cleaners, we bet the response you’d get the most is that carb cleaner is used while working on a carburetor while the brake cleaner is used on every other part.